Turtle Bay, Manhattan: Health

-Beth Israel Medical Center is located in Stuyvesant Town.
-In addition, the Bellevue Hospital Center and NYU Langone Medical Center are located in Kips Bay.
+The Bellevue Hospital Center and NYU Langone Medical Center are located in nearby Kips Bay.
+In addition, Beth Israel Medical Center in Stuyvesant Town operated until 2025.

 Post offices and ZIP Codes

 Turtle Bay is located in two primary ZIP Codes.
 The area south of 49th Street is part of 10017 and the area north of 49th Street is part of 10022.
 The United States Postal Service operates two post offices near Turtle Bay: